-Title of Standard Nature of change Impact Mandatory application date/Date of adoption by Group Leases In February 2016 the IASB issued a new standard for leases.
+Leases standard for leases.
 This AASB 16 replaces IAS 17.
 The main impact on lessees is that almost all leases go on balance sheet.
 This is because the balance sheet distinction between operating and finance leases is removed for lessees.
 Instead, under the new standard an asset (the right to use the leased item) and a financial liability to pay rentals are recognised.
 The only exemptions are short-term and low-value leases.
-This standard will affect the accounting for the Group's operating leases.
+Group's operating leases.
 As at the reporting date, the Group has non-cancellable operating lease commitments of \$29.9m.
-However, the Group has not yet determined to what extent these commitments will result in the recognition of an asset and a liability for future payments and how this will affect the Group's profit and classification of cash flows.
-Management is currently assessing the impact of the new rules and believes the adoption of the provisions of this update will have a material impact on the Company's consolidated IFRC 23 Uncertainty over Income Tax Treatments (IFRIC 23) On June 7, 2017, the IASB issued IFRIC 23, Uncertainty over Income Tax Treatments ("IFRIC 23").
+However, the Group has not yet determined to what extent these commitments will result in the recognition of an asset and a liability for future payments and how this will affect the Group's profit and classification of cash flows. assessing the impact of the new rules and believes the adoption of the provisions of this update will have a material impact on the Company's consolidated financial statements.
+Mandatory for financial years commencing on or after 1 January 2019.
+Expected date of adoption by the Group: 1 February 2019.
+IFRC 23 Uncertainty over Income Tax Treatments (IFRIC 23) On June 7, 2017, the IASB issued IFRIC 23, Uncertainty over Income Tax Treatments ("IFRIC 23").
 IFRIC 23 clarifies the application of recognition and measurement requirements in IAS 12, Income Taxes, when there is uncertainty over income tax treatments.
 The IFRIC 23 interpretation specifically addresses whether an entity considers uncertain tax treatments separately; the assumptions an entity makes about the examination of tax treatments by taxation authorities; how an entity determines taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates; and how an entity considers changes in facts and circumstances.
 The Company is currently evaluating the impact of adopting this standard on the consolidated financial statements.
 IFRIC 23 is effective for annual periods beginning on or after January 1, 2019, with earlier application permitted.
-31
+28